 Memory and concentration problems

 Disrupted sleep is a common complaint during perimenopause.
 Whether hot flashes during sleep cause sleep disruption is not completely clear.
 Some women report that they perspire so profusely that they soak the bed linens and wake up.
 Others sleep right through their hot flashes.
-At least one study showed that hot flashes disrupt the most restorative form of sleep, known as REM, even if the woman doesn't wake up.
-Although some studies suggest that hot flashes are a cause of sleep disruption, a more recent study has disputed this.
+At least one study showed that hot flashes disrupt the most restorative form of sleep, even if the woman doesn't wake up.

 Insomnia also can be a problem for women who don't have hot flashes.
 Some women may have difficulty falling asleep, but a common pattern is to sleep for a few hours, awaken too early, and not be able to fall back to sleep.
 Whether sleep disruptions are due primarily to hormonal changes is currently unknown.
 Sleep cycles change as people age, and insomnia is a common age-related complaint.
 The problem is a troublesome one that can leave sleep-deprived women fatigued, tense, irritable, and moody.
 Insomnia is not a trivial matter, as sleep problems also have been associated with heart attacks and congestive heart failure.